motaylormo/ft_ssl/README_des.md

 Output (32-bits):<br>```0101 1100 1000 0010 1011 0101 1001 0111```
 </details>

+### Bit rotation table
+Specifies how many bits left to rotate the bitfields during each key schedule round.

 # Block cipher modes of operation
 This program has ECB and CBC.
 Other ones exist, but I did not include any others.